SmartThingsCommunity/smartapp-sdk-java/smartthings-client/README.md

 ### Overview

-> NOTE: this project is in early stages of development and is feature-incomplete
+> NOTE: this project is in an early stage of development and is feature-incomplete

-This library aims to make interacting with the SmartThings API easy and intuitive by providing:
+This library makes interacting with the SmartThings API easy and intuitive by:
-* request/response models
+* providing request/response models
-* convenience methods
+* providing convenience methods
 * handling authorization tokens

-If you have feature requests, suggestions, comments, or questions, please feel free to open an issue and start a discussion!
+> Have a feature request, suggestions, comment, or question?
+Visit the [SmartThings Community](https://community.smartthings.com/) and start a discussion!

-Technologies used
+Technologies used include:

 * Code generation v2 by Swagger
 * Feign by Netflix OSS (API methods)
 * Jackson by FastXML (models)

-### Android Notes
+#### Android Notes

 This client library can be used in Android with SDK 25+